apache/doris-website/blog/inverted-index-accelerates-text-searches-by-40-time-apache-doris.md

 ---
 {
-    'title': 'A deep dive into inverted index: how it speeds up text searches by 40 times', 'summary': "As an open-source real-time data warehouse, Apache Doris provides a rich choice of indexes to speed up data scanning and filtering.This post is a deep dive into inverted index and NGram BloomFilter index, providing a hands-on guide to applying them for various queries.", 'date': '2024-02-01',
+    'title': 'A deep dive into inverted index: how it speeds up text searches by 40 times', 'description': "As an open-source real-time data warehouse, Apache Doris provides a rich choice of indexes to speed up data scanning and filtering.This post is a deep dive into inverted index and NGram BloomFilter index, providing a hands-on guide to applying them for various queries.", 'date': '2024-02-01',
     'author': 'Apache Doris',
     'tags': ['Tech Sharing'],